hina-saif64/Hyperion-Identity-Intelligence/README.md

 ## Key Capabilities

-Depending on the configured modules and connected data sources, Hyperion includes or is designed to support:
+Hyperion provides the following identity intelligence, governance, and enterprise administration capabilities.
+The availability of specific functions depends on the modules and integrations configured for each deployment.

 - Identity lifecycle and bulk identity operations
 - Multi-source identity visibility and user intelligence